ocaml/ocaml.org/data/tutorials/platform/bp_03_run_executables_and_tests.md

 The `dune exec <executable_path>.exe` can take some time to compile a project when multiple files are involved.
 It can be beneficial to have a process that recompiles files as soon as they are changed.
 Then after the last saved file, it is possible that it remains only a last file to compile or just the linking process of all files and libraries.

-The command `dune build --watch` looks for things that need to be compiled, and afterwards, just waits for a modified file that will trigger the compilation of needed modules.
+The command `dune build --watch` overwatches for things that need to be compiled.
+It waits for a file modification that triggers the compilation of needed modules.

 However, `dune` locks the build directory, then it is not possible to launch two `dune` commands at the same time.
 The `dune build --watch` has to be stopped (typing Ctrl-C) before launching the application.
 Or we can launch the application without the help of Dune by typing `_build\default\<executable_path>.exe`.